volkamerlab/volkamerlab_org/content/education/_index.md

 nav: false
 ---

-This page summarizes our main educational activities, including our open teaching platform, the main courses taught at FU and Charité, as well as other miscellaneous activities (_Outreach_).
+This page summarizes our main educational activities, including our open teaching platform, the main courses taught at the Freie Universität (FU) and Charité, as well as other miscellaneous activities (_Outreach_).

 ### [TeachOpenCADD](/projects/teachopencadd/)